When Should I Be Worried About Mosquitoes?

 A yard that has a lot of shade will be a haven for mosquitoes.
 You can make your yard less interesting by trimming tree branches and allowing the sun to dry your perimeter.
 Trimming bushes can also make a big difference.

 It only takes a half a cup of water for a mosquito to breed.
 A breeding site that is often missed is water that is held in an obstructed gutter.
 It is important to keep gutters free of obstructions.
 If this is a problem for you, there are products that can be installed to protect your gutters from obstructions.

 Along with preventing mosquitoes from breeding, it is important to eliminate mosquitoes in your yard.
-This is where a pest-control professional can really help.
+This is where professional Nashville mosquito pest-control services can really help.

 At All-American, we assist families with mosquito control by offering our Perimeter PLUS pest control program.
 Not only does this program guard against 47 of Tennessee's common pests, but it also comes with a misting of mosquito resting spots.
 The product we use is only strong enough to take down mosquitoes and other bugs.
 It will not harm your children, your pets, or wildlife that come into your yard.

 The reason Perimeter PLUS is so effective is that it turns mosquito-resting places into mosquito traps.
 When those mosquitoes rest, they come into contact with the knock-down agent and--bye-bye mosquito.
 Once that mosquito is dead, it isn't going to be breeding in your yard, or anyone else's yard and sending mosquitoes back into your yard.

 If you've never invested in mosquito reduction service, give Nashville's Perimeter PLUS pest control a shot.
 You may find yourself shocked by how much of a difference it can make for you and your family.